qualifiedleads/xandr-ui/README.md

 ## Accuracy

 The system uses the AppNexus reporting API to collect it's data by default.
 The data is pulled via API and stored in a PostGreSQL DB.
-Reporting sometimes comes after 6 hours from Appnexus.
+Reporting sometimes comes after 6 hours from Xandr.
 This delay can kill your campaign.
 For this we additionally built :
  1. impression tracker
  2. click tracker